channl/dynamodb-lambda-autoscale/README.md

 - ReadCapacity.Increment.By.ConsumedPercent : (Optional) Define a 'relative' percentage adjustment based on the current ConsumedCapacity
 - ReadCapacity.Increment.By.ProvisionedPercent : (Optional) Define a 'relative' percentage adjustment based on the current ProvisionedCapacity
 - ReadCapacity.Increment.By.Units : (Optional) Define a 'relative' unit adjustment
+- ReadCapacity.Increment.By.ThrottledEventsWithMultiplier : (Optional) Define a 'multiple' of the throttled events in the last minute which are added to all other 'By' unit adjustments
 - ReadCapacity.Increment.To : (Optional) Define an 'absolute' value to change the capacity to
 - ReadCapacity.Increment.To.ConsumedPercent : (Optional) Define an 'absolute' percentage adjustment based on the current ConsumedCapacity
 - ReadCapacity.Increment.To.ProvisionedPercent : (Optional) Define an 'absolute' percentage adjustment based on the current ProvisionedCapacity